ICMLAnonymousSubmission/T-REX/README.md

 Compute mean absolute error between the predicted attention map and ground truth.

-This metric could also be used with ModelEvaluationCallback to calculate MAE after each training epoch.
+This metric can also be used with ModelEvaluationCallback to calculate MAE after each training epoch.

 ![\Large x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}](https://latex.codecogs.com/svg.latex?\Large&space;MAE=\frac{\sum_{i=1}^{n}|x_i-y_i|}{n})